 - Couples.
 The Saatva Latex Hybrid offers some motion isolation but sleepers may still feel transfer when their partner moves around or gets up during the night.
 The coils may produce disruptive squeaks as the mattress ages, as well.

 - Lightweight side sleepers.
 While the mattress has earned mostly favorable ratings from our sleep testers across different weight and position groups, side sleepers weighing less than 130 pounds found the mattress a bit too stiff.

-Tuck’s testing team conducted an extensive evaluation of the Saatva Latex Hybrid.
+Our testing team conducted an extensive evaluation of the Saatva Latex Hybrid.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.